ChatGPT: Everything you need to know about the AI-powered chatbot | TechCrunch

 Researchers discover a way to make ChatGPT consistently toxic

-The research was conducted using the latest version of ChatGPT, but not the model currently in preview based on OpenAI’s GPT-4.
+The research was conducted using the latest version, but not the model currently in preview based on OpenAI’s GPT-4.

 April 4, 2023